Skip to main content

 int main() {

-printf("First %u Fibonacci numbers: ", n);
+printf("First %u Fibonacci numbers: ", N);

-for (unsigned i = 0; i < n; i++) {
+for (int i = 0; i < N; i++) {

-printf("%u ", fib[i]);
+printf("%u ", a[i]);

 }